Rup-Narayan-Rajbanshi/Quiz-game/README.md

 Note : .env file has to be added.

- # game-redis branch is for the deployment purpose.
+ # game-redis branch is for the deployment purpose on Heroku.